-This year, we also wanted to learn more about the type of businesses that in-house marketers worked for.
+We wanted to learn more about the type of businesses that in-house marketers worked for.
 We began by asking what type of business best described them.
-The most popular response (39%) was national business, followed by Enterprise and Funded startup, both at 27%.
+The most popular response (34%) was Enterprise, followed by National Business and Funded startup, both at 29%.

 Do you use external agencies, freelancers, or contractors for link building?

 64% of in-house respondents said that they don’t use external resources for link building which is an increase from 2021 when 56% said that they didn’t use external resources for link building.

 I’m surprised to see that the majority of respondents (64%) do not use external resources, such as freelancers, for link building given that I’ve seen such a rise in the number of freelancers offering Digital PR services.
 I personally believe this is something agencies should be investing in more as they’re now getting access to excellent experts in the area that they can contract as and when it’s required.

 This isn't surprising for me to read as an in-house SEO myself.
 We are all aware that the pandemic led to a rapid rise in the number of in-house roles available, and a lot of these have link building as a key role.

 For businesses, building authority is now a key goal and link building helps with this a whole lot.
 With businesses creating new ecommerce sites in some cases to replace brick and mortar stores, it's crucial for links to be built quickly and well.